martonmiklos/qswoviewer/README.md

 Then I have started to convert the JAVA code to a Qt based one.

-For long term I would like to create a QtCreator plugin for this.
-Together with the bare metal debug helpers longer term it might create a more solid dev environment than the Java based shit (Atollic).
+For long term I would like to create a QtCreator plugin from this.
+Together with the bare metal debug helpers longer term it might end up in a more usable environment than the current Java based shit (Atollic).

 ## When?
-The code is in unuable state ATM, but I got it compiled.
+The code is in unusable state ATM, but I got it compiled.